 For the purposes of this chapter, “submission schedule” means the submission frequency and associated dates by which general measurement datafiles or large diversion submissions must be submitted, as described in paragraphs (a)(3) and (b)(3), respectively, of section 935.

-The deputy director may issue orders to adjust any threshold, or submission schedule within a watershed or portion thereof.
+The deputy director may issue orders to adjust any threshold or submission schedule within a watershed or portion thereof.

 The deputy director may raise the general applicability threshold consistent with paragraph (b)(2) of section 1840 of the Water Code but may not lower the general applicability threshold to be any value below 10 acre-feet per year.